SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 ### Output Format Choice

-- **Use JSON** when:
+- **Use Database only** when:
-  - You need a simple, portable format
+  - You want to keep everything in the database
   - You're merging small to medium datasets (< 100k records)
-  - You want to quickly inspect the data
+  - You plan to use the merged data in other tabs
-- **Use HF dataset dir** when:
+- **Use Database + Export JSON** when:
-  - You have large datasets (> 100k records)
+  - You need a portable file for external tools
-  - You plan to train with Hugging Face `datasets`
+  - You want to share the merged data
-  - You need memory-efficient data loading
+  - You need a backup of the merged data

 ### Performance